UiL-OTS-labs/jspsych-vislexdec/README.md

 4. Extract the jsPsych folder into the jspsych-vislexdec folder you extracted earlier.
 5. Inside the folder is a file called index.html, double click it in order to open it in a browser.

+# Experiment data store (server setup)

+Researchers and master students should be able log in to the (experiment data store)[https://experiment-datastore.lab.hum.uu.nl/] with their Solis ID.
+This application enables researchers to configure their jsPsych experiment to collect collect real 'production' data.
+The documentation for this process will appear in the [generic documentation](https://github.com/UiL-OTS-labs/jspsych-uil-template-docs).